GT-Analytics/fuam-basic/README.md

 - Open the notebook and adjust the following variables with the connection IDs
   - conn_pbi_service_api_admin
   - conn_fabric_service_api_admin
--  Press "Run All" to execute the deployment of the FUAM artifacts
+-  Press **'Run All'** to execute the deployment of the FUAM artifacts

 In case of an error, you'll be able to run the notebook again.
 It has an update mechansim, which will handle an update